-RACIAL OR DISABILITY HARASSMENT POLICY

-(See Policy JGECA)
+RACIAL OR DISABILITY HARASSMENT POLICY (See Policy JGECA)

 The board of education is committed to providing a positive and productive learning and working environment, free from discrimination, including harassment, on the basis of race, color, national origin, or disability.
 Discrimination or harassment on the basis of race, color, or national origin ("racial harassment") or on the basis of disability ("disability harassment") shall not be tolerated in the school district.
-Racial or disability harassment of employees or students of the district by board members, administrators, certificated and support personnel, students, vendors, and any others having business or other contact with the school district is strictly prohibited.
+Racial or disability harassment of employees or students of the district in any district education program or activity is strictly prohibited.

 Racial harassment is unlawful discrimination on the basis of race, color or national origin under Titles VI and VII of the Civil Rights Act of 1964, and the Kansas Acts Against Discrimination.
 Disability harassment is unlawful discrimination on the basis of disability under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 All forms of racial or disability harassment are prohibited at school, on school property, and at all school-sponsored activities, programs or events.
-Racial or disability harassment against individuals associated with the school is prohibited, whether or not the harassment occurs on school grounds.

-It shall be a violation of this policy for any student, employee or third party (visitor, vendor, etc.) to so harass any student, employee or other individual associated with the school.
-It shall further be a violation for any employee to discourage a student from filing a complaint, or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.
+It shall be a violation for any employee to discourage a student from filing a complaint, or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.